Environmental issues in Puget Sound: Salmon

-Under provisions of the ESA, two salmon populations in the Pacific Northwest have been listed as endangered, but none within the Puget Sound.
+Under provisions of the ESA, two salmon populations in the Pacific Northwest have been listed as endangered, but none within Puget Sound.
 One of the factors that contribute to declining salmon runs in Puget Sound, and the Pacific Northwest in general, is the lack of logjams in rivers.
 Logjams are essential to the survival of healthy salmon populations.
 Logjam and river current interaction carve deep pools into riverbeds, providing salmon and their young, also known as fry, with hiding places from predators.
 Logjams also force some of the water from the main river to spill out over the adjacent Floodplain, forming Tributaries along the river, which supply ideal habitat for maturing salmon.
 The natural processes of spawning and reaching maturity become much more difficult for salmon without the services logjams provide.

 Also, as the organisms that salmon feed on begin to dwindle due to factors including overfishing and invasive species, salmon are further threatened as their food sources become precarious, as is the case with herring populations around Puget Sound (Puget Sound Action Team).

 For more information see Salmon conservation.

-The increased urbanization around streams connected to the Puget Sound has led to the annual increase in premature (adult salmon who have not yet spawned) spawner mortality rates.
+The increased urbanization around streams connected to Puget Sound has led to the annual increase in premature (adult salmon who have not yet spawned) spawner mortality rates.
 The exposure to metals and petroleum hydrocarbons which originate from motor powered vehicles in the urban area, have led to the recurring fish kills.
 Salmon that transition from saltwater to freshwater are vulnerable to the toxic substances found in the urban streams.